mtlynch/mtlynch.io/content/retrospectives/2023/11/index.md

 - **Result**: We had a minor issue with the first batch, but we should be completing the shift soon.
 - **Grade**: B

-We received our first production batch of devices from our contract manufacturer, and they're shipping to real customers in November.
+We received our first production batch of devices from our contract manufacturer, and we're shipping them to customers in November.

 I was hoping the batch would be perfect and we could declare the shift complete.
 Sadly, there was [a minor error](#trying-to-get-microsds-right-with-the-new-manufacturer) in the assembly process that we had to fix at our office, so we're still not yet at the point where we have a smooth pipeline from manufacturer to warehouse to customer.